This tutorial helps you learn about configuring categories.

 Step 1: Configuring Permalinks

-Default WordPress post URLs are not very search engine friendly.
+By default, post web addresses in WordPress aren’t search engine friendly.
 In order to make the best use of post categories, you will need to modify the way WordPress displays your URLs.

 Permalinks let you display SEO-friendly URLs, so instead of having a web address that looks like this: